 Firstly, encourage staff to form healthier habits, like opening windows, emptying bins and keeping food away from their desks.
 Also make sure that your employees are properly equipped with hand sanitiser, disinfectant wipes and surface cleaner, and educate them about germ hotspots around their workstation so they can self-manage a certain level of hygiene.

 Secondly, you should seriously consider hiring a professional cleaning team to at least take care of the communal areas of your business.
+Most of the time, providers such as idealcleaning.co.uk offer washroom and communal kitchen specific cleans, which can combat some of the most unhygienic places in the office.
 Aside from dusting and hoovering, arrange for them to do a thorough clean of the kitchen every week, and regular cleans of the spots that usually get overlooked.